From the Allergic Living archives; this popular article was published in the magazine in 2009.

 His article quickly grabbed the attention of news outlets around the world.
 He was interviewed by Time magazine, The New York Times, the Los Angeles Times and Canada’s National Post.
 Media articles were circulated on websites.
 The blogosphere had a field day.
 Suddenly it was fashionable to dismiss food allergy as a made-up phenomenon.

 Backlash, however, is not entirely new.
-“There have always been people who are doubtful that food allergy even exists,” says Anne Muñoz-Furlong, founder of the Food Allergy and Anaphylaxis Network (FAAN) , the Virginia-based non-profit that focuses on awareness, education and research.
+“There have always been people who are doubtful that food allergy even exists,” says Anne Muñoz-Furlong, founder of the Food Allergy and Anaphylaxis Network (FAAN, which is now FARE) , the Virginia-based non-profit that focuses on awareness, education and research.

 With a rise in food allergies, particularly in children, has come a heightened awareness of the need to keep kids with the condition safe when they are away from their parents.
 School, of course, is where they spend the bulk of their “away” time, and where foods and snacks are part of daily life.
-This has led to advocacy, followed by measures to reduce the risk of allergic reactions, mandated by law in places such as Ontario, New Jersey and New York state.
+This has led to advocacy, followed by measures to reduce the risk of allergic reactions, mandated by law in places such as New York state, New Jersey, and Ontario, Canada.

 “There are a lot of schools that are dealing well with these allergies,” says Laurie Harada, executive director of Anaphylaxis Canada.
 “And they’re not all hysterical and living in fear.
 It has become a part of their norm.”
 Muñoz-Furlong agrees, pointing out that evacuating a bus due to a peanut is a rare and extreme example.
 “In the U.S., we have two million school-age children with food allergies.
 They go to school, they participate in class parties and field trips, they’re on the bus and they are mingling – just like every other child.”